About Bear Creek Wildlife Sanctuary

 Bear Creek Exotic Wildlife Sanctuary is not open to the general public.

-To book a private tour visit our Adoptions Page.
+To book a private tour visit our Tours Page.

 Happy 27th Anniversary, Bear Creek Sanctuary!

 Thank you for taking care of us Werner and Mary!

 Bear Creek Exotic Wildlife Sanctuary was founded in 1989 by Werner Ebner.

 We are a volunteer driven Private Foundation registered charity dedicated to the survival of rare and endangered species.
 We are also involved in humane wildlife rescue and rehabilitation

 of animals involved in public concerns, and as always, we provide a safe haven for unwanted, abused and injured exotic and zoo surplus animals.
 At Bear Creek we house over 100 animals, some